semgrep/semgrep-docs/docs/experiments/overview.md

 ## Constant propagation

-Semgrep CLI supports intra-procedural constant propagation.
+Semgrep supports intra-procedural constant propagation.
 This tracks whether a variable must carry a constant value at each point in the program.

 For example: